SGSMI.ORG

 Hello,

-My name is Sandra and I am starting to search my family tree.
+My name is XXX and I am starting to search my family tree.

 I have run into a slight road block.
 My grandfather was in the